evannetwork/api-blockchain-core/docs/blockchain/executor-agent.rst

 this is done as a rest call against the smart agent

-transactions, that transfer EVEs to a target account, will be rejected
+transactions, that transfer EVEs to a target account or identity, will be rejected

 this requires a valid token issued with ``generateToken`` beforehand, tokens can be set at the executor with: